abap-ai/mcp/README.md

 ## Authorization

 Implement the standard [Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) in ABAP via custom code is not feasible, we have to rely on ABAP features. \
-An overview of likely options are outlined in [Authentication Documentation](./docs/Authentication.md).
+An overview of likely options is outlined in [Authentication Documentation](./docs/Authentication.md).

 ## Autentication